 - end up with sub-standard work.

+Be very wary of any doorstep traders you don't know or didn't expect.
 You should always take your time before deciding to buy something or have work done.
 You could also:

 - get recommendations from friends and family if you need work done